December 22, 2020

 Addressing health care’s toughest challenges – chronic pain, stroke, spine disorders and heart disease – will require strong collaboration across the health care industry.
 That’s why Medtronic, a global technology, services and solutions company, and University of Missouri Health Care have established a formal collaboration to accelerate innovation in these areas.

-“For MU Health Care, this collaboration will create new research and education opportunities to strengthen our health system’s research efforts on a global scale and further the NextGen Precision Health Initiative’s emphasis on finding solutions to more effectively prevent and treat cardiovascular and neurological disorders,” said Jeremy Fotheringham, MU Health Care’s chief operating officer.
+“For MU Health Care, this collaboration will create new research and education opportunities to strengthen our health system’s research efforts on a global scale and further the NextGen Precision Health initiative’s emphasis on finding solutions to more effectively prevent and treat cardiovascular and neurological disorders,” said Rick Barohn, executive vice chancellor for health affairs at the University of Missouri.

 Medtronic has an extensive background in health care technology, and the collaboration will provide the company with real-world insights from MU Health Care providers, who will be partners in developing solutions to deliver more efficient and effective care.